pourya-shahverdi/pourya-shahverdi.github.io/content/authors/admin/_index.md

     summary: |
       Responsibilities:
       - Worked on my M.Sc.
 Thesis Entitled ["Whole-Body Imitation of Human Motions by a NAO Humanoid Robot"](https://youtu.be/0c-mpC6NMfY)
-      - Participated in Designing and Manufacturing a 3-DoF Parallel Manipulator (Tripteron)
+      - Spearheaded the Team of Drive and GUI of a 3-DoF Parallel Manipulator (Tripteron)

   - position: Teaching Assistant
     company_name: University of Tehran, College of Engineering / Electrical and Computer Engineering